odoo/owl/doc/reference/concurrency_model.md

 Here are a few tips on how to work with asynchronous components:

 1. Minimize the use of asynchronous components!
-2. Maybe move the asynchronous logic in a store, which then triggers (mostly) synchronous renderings
-3. Lazy loading external libraries is a good use case for async rendering.
+2. Lazy loading external libraries is a good use case for async rendering.
 This is mostly fine, because we can assume that it will only takes a fraction of a second, and only once (see [`owl.utils.loadJS`](utils.md#loadjs))
-4. For all the other cases, the [`AsyncRoot`](misc.md#asyncroot) component is there to help you.
+3. For all the other cases, the [`AsyncRoot`](misc.md#asyncroot) component is there to help you.
 When this component is met, a new rendering sub tree is created, such that the rendering of that component (and its children) is not tied to the rendering of the rest of the interface.
 It can